-Cables are available for combining two separate fuel tanks and their filler neck rings into one AIM module.
-When this is done, fuel transactions to either tank are recorded.
+Cables are available for combining two separate fuel tanks and their filler neck rings into one AIM.
+If you are combining two separate fuel tanks and their filler neck rings into one AIM, fuel fills to either tank, and both transactions are recorded.
 When the transactions are downloaded into the software, the vehicle record has only one tank record, so transactions from both vehicle tanks are combined to look as if one tank was filled.

 Reefer applications may require special consideration before installations begin.
-Reefers may draw from the same fuel tank as the truck, or fuel consumption may be separately tracked through the use of its own AIM when a separate fuel tank is installed.
+Reefers may draw from the same fuel tank as the truck, or fuel consumption may be separately tracked using their own AIMs when a separate fuel tank is installed.